Michozord/Kylov_ev_solver/docs/background.rst

 .. image:: images/convergence.png
    :width: 600

 The results of the first 50 steps of the Krylov iteration for the negative Laplacian problem with the region of interest :math:`(\omega_\min, \omega_\max) = (11, 13)`.
 In the plot, each horizontal level corresponds to one iteration step (:math:`k` denotes the step number).
 Each point represents a computed value of :math:`\omega`, with its color and marker indicating the accuracy of the approximation.
-Eigenvalues computed with an accuracy better than :math:10^{-5} are marked with an "o.".
+Eigenvalues computed with an accuracy better than :math:`10^{-5}` are marked with an "o".
 The vertical dotted lines represent true eigenvalues of :math:`M^{-1}S` for reference.

 The red line (scaled on the right axis) represents the dff :math:`\beta(\omega)`.
 Faster convergence is observed in regions where the dff is larger, while little to no convergence occurs in other regions.
 After 50 iterations, all eigenvalues within the target interval are approximated with an accuracy exceeding :math:`10^{-5}`.
 A direct approach would require solving a 629-dimensional matrix eigenvalue problem.